 End Point Assessment

 The apprentice has to be assessed at the end, and the result graded.
-This end-point assessment must be carried out by a body which is independent of the one which trained the apprentice and is on the Government Register of Apprenticeship Assessment Organisations (RoAAOs).
-You can find out all the detail and download the list of approved Assessment Organisations here.
-The end point assessment of Apprenticeships must be externally quality assured by an outside organisation.
-Find out more here.
+This end-point assessment must be carried out by an organisation independent to the one which trained the apprentice and must be on the Government Register of Apprenticeship Assessment Organisations (RoAAOs).
+Find out more and download the list of approved Assessment Organisations .
+The end point assessment of apprenticeships must be externally quality assured by an outside organisation and Skills for Care does this for adult social care.
+Find out more.

 Development of degree apprenticeships

 We are currently working on the development of new apprenticeship standards offering a work-based route for registered professionals.
-The first standard to be developed will be the Social Work degree apprenticeship.
-We will keep you updated on this via our enews or for more information you can email email@example.com.
+The first standard to be developed will be the social worker degree apprenticeship.